oxyg3nium/oxyg3nium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/setting/Platform.md

 [View code on GitHub](https://github.com/alephium/alephium/flow/src/main/scala/org/alephium/flow/setting/Platform.scala)

 The code defines a Scala object called `Platform` that provides functionality for getting the root path of the Oxyg3nium project.
-The `Platform` object is part of the `org.alephium.flow.setting` package.
+The `Platform` object is part of the `org.oxyg3nium.flow.setting` package.

 The `Platform` object has two methods: `getRootPath()` and `getRootPath(env: Env)`.
 The first method returns the root path of the Oxyg3nium project based on the current environment.
 The second method returns the root path of the Oxyg3nium project based on the environment passed as an argument.